kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

 The goal of this KEP is to improve the experience of using PDBs and the Eviction API for applications with multi-pod replicas.
 Most importantly, eviction of a small number of pods spread across multiple multi-pod replicas could disrupt each replica.
-This will be prevented by new functionality for calculating avaiability for eviction based on disrupted pod groups, rather than individual pods.
+This will be prevented by new functionality for calculating availability for eviction based on disrupted pod groups, rather than individual pods.

 ### Goals